© 2026 WGCU News

 In the Miccosukee tribe's native Mikasuki language, the word Immokalee means, "my home."

-Kirk, was an unapologetic. white, right-wing firebrand.
-He denounced the Civil Rights movement, its slain leader Martin Luther King, Jr. and Kirk made numerous disparaging remarks about women and minorities.
+Kirk was an unapologetic. white, right-wing firebrand.
+He denounced the Civil Rights movement, its slain leader Martin Luther King, Jr. and made numerous disparaging remarks about women and minorities.

-Kirk was assassinated last month while speaking at a college in Oregon.
+Kirk was assassinated last month while speaking at a college in Utah.
 Since then, counties and cities have rushed to designate various roads after the Turning Point USA founder.

 Lake County Commissioner Anthony Sabatini, who previously served in the Florida Legislature, boasted on Facebook Oct.
 1 that his county was the first in the country to designate a road after Kirk.
 The county approved the designation 13 days after Kirk was killed.